 Price Your Items

 Post prices on items.
 I don’t necessarily post prices on all items, because I just don’t want to take the time, but I’ll post prices for most.
-To save time, consider grouping things by price – for example, a table full of $5 items, another with $1 items, etc.
+To save time, use price stickers and consider grouping things by price – for example, a table full of $5 items, another with $1 items, etc.

 Prepare the Night Before